 Blunts are to joints what cigars are to cigarettes.
 In fact, blunts are typically cigars that have had the tobacco removed and have been refilled with cannabis.
 The tobacco wrap adds a little extra buzz and many smokers like using the many options of flavored cigarillos (smaller cigars) to further enhance their smoking experience.

-Cannabis tinctures are either alcohol or oil-based extracts and can be taken sublingually or incorporated into a variety of recipes.
+Cannabis tinctures are either alcohol or oil-based extracts and can be taken sublingually or incorporated into a variety of cannabis recipes.
 Sublingual (under the tongue) administration of tinctures has a slower uptake than smoking but significantly quicker than edibles, and a longer duration of effect than smoking, but shorter than edibles.
 In many ways, sublingual administration delivers the best of both worlds.
 It’s an underutilized method of consumption, and you should try sublingual administration – especially if you have been unsatisfied with smoking and edibles.

-Because they’re quickly absorbed into the bloodstream, sublingual cannabis therapies are popular for those seeking a fast but long-lasting dose of cannabinoids.
+Because they’re quickly absorbed into the bloodstream, sublingual marijuana therapies are popular for those seeking a fast but long-lasting dose of cannabinoids.
 Since the dosage is easy to measure and regulate, tinctures are suitable for both wellness and medicinal users, and they’re great for people looking to experiment with smokeless marijuana consumption.
 They are an especially useful option for low dosers, non-smokers, and those who are not yet ready for the duration of edibles.

 Because of this, many medicinal users rely on edibles for pain relief, especially when they contain THC and CBD.
 Any kind of edible will require the cannabis to be decarboxylated at some point in the process.
 Thankfully, it is incredibly simple to make THC or CBD edibles and it doesn’t require you to make a butter or oil.
 A tiny bit of activated marijuana can be directly mixed into food for an instant edible experience.
-Of course, infused butters, oils, and other fats are a great way to add cannabis to dishes as an alternative to using the decarbed material directly.
+Of course, cannabis infused oil, butter, and other fats are a great way to add cannabis to dishes as an alternative to using the decarbed material directly.
 After decarb, just place the activated cannabis, kief or concentrate back into the Nova with the butter or oil for a second cycle to get the most effective extraction, without any mess or effort.

 Decarboxylation is a crucial and necessary step in any cannabis product’s potency, efficacy, edible recipe, the creation of capsules, tinctures, or any other medicinal or recreational cannabis products.
-In the cannabis plant, THC is locked in tetrahydrocannabinolic acid (THCA), which is an acidic form that renders THC unavailable to your bodies receptors until the cannabis is activated with heat.
+In the cannabis plant, THC is locked in tetrahydrocannabinolic acid (THCA), which is an acidic form that renders THC unavailable to your body’s receptors until the cannabis is activated with heat.